mars-planet/mars_city/servers/kim/doc/kim-sw-reqs.rst

 -------------------
-The Tango object representing the server hosting the kim instance should have access to appropriate (currently not well defined) Tango objects related to the rover and a flexible number of slots for Tango objects (Aouda OBDH classes) associated with Aouda.X Spacesuit Communication Servers (assuming each suit has one such object associated with it).
+The Tango object representing the server hosting the kim instance should have access to appropriate (currently not well defined) Tango objects related to the rover and a flexible number of slots for Tango objects for suit-related interfaces, like receiving microphone audio and/or updates about the state of the astronaut - useful for modeling utterance context.

 Externally, a kim instance Tango object should have exposed methods for the rover planner/executive to call for the purpose of deciding what feedback to